Labour, Skills and Immigration Workplace Cluster Programs

-Important Notice from the Department of Labour and Advanced Education, Workplace Initiatives
+Important Notice from the Department of Labour, Skills and Immigration, Workplace Initiatives

 The Nova Scotia Government and the Government of Canada signed a new Labour Market Development Agreement (LMDA) and Workforce Development Agreement (WDA)in March 2018.
 While these new agreements provide Nova Scotia with more funding and flexibility to address provincial labour market needs; they also have greater reporting requirements to ensure better accountability through the evaluation of programs.